Our Commitment: A Call to the Christian Community

 A commitment to expand the Christian-based movement to end the U.S. occupation of Iraq

-Like the prophet Jeremiah we lament, "For the hurt of my poor people I am hurt.
+Like the prophet Jeremiah we lament, “For the hurt of my poor people I am hurt.
 Is there no balm in Gilead?
-Why then has the health of my poor people not been restored?"
-Therefore we commit to a ministry of healing and justice for those who have served in our armed forces, and their families and loved ones.
-We will pray for soldiers and their families; work diligently to bring them home safely; welcome them into our communities with respect and love; honor their lives and protest putting them in harm’s way.
-We call our government to provide generous support for veterans to heal their physical, mental and spiritual wounds and to rebuild their lives.
+Why has the health of my people not been restored?”
+We commit to a ministry of healing and justice for those who have served in our armed forces and for their families.
+We will pray for our troops and their loved ones, welcome them home into our communities and our churches with love and respect, and honor their lives as we protest having put them in harms’ way.
+We call upon our government to provide generous support and protection for active duty soldiers, for veterans, and for their families.
+As individuals and as a nation, we have a moral obligation to offer resources and loving care to help them all heal from their physical, mental and spiritual wounds and to rebuild their lives.

 More Information